 Each prospective investor in the Fund will be required to certify that it is an "accredited investor" within the meaning of Rule 501 under the Securities Act of 1933, as amended (the "Securities Act").
 The criteria for qualifying as an "accredited investor" are set forth in the investor application that must be completed by each prospective investor.
 Investors who meet such qualifications are referred to in this Prospectus as "Eligible Investors."
-Existing Shareholders who request to purchase additional Shares (other than in connection with the DRIP (as defined below)) will be required to qualify as Eligible Investors and to complete an additional investor application prior to the additional purchase.
+The Investment Manager reserves the right to reject any investor on behalf of the Fund in whole or in part for any reason or for no reason in its sole discretion.
+Existing Shareholders who request to purchase additional Shares will be required to qualify as Eligible Investors and to complete an additional investor application prior to the additional purchase.